iem-projects/pd-iemmatrix/documentation/objects/matrix.md

 ## matrix store
 {{< pdobj mtx >}} stores a single matrix, just like {{< pdobj float >}} stores a single number.

-You can also save the stored matrix to a file, or load a matrix from a file.
+You can also save the stored matrix to a file via the message [write <fname>( to the matrix, or load a matrix via [read <fname>( from a file.

 ## matrix creation